ro-mish/vrep/README.md

 To use vrep, navigate to the root directory of the Git repository you want to visualize and run the following command:
 ```
-vrep
+vrep .
 ```
 This will launch a web browser with an interactive visualization of the repository's commit history.
-You can explore the graph by clicking on nodes and edges to see more information about each commit.

 ### Customizing the Visualization